JonasBne/hello-world/README.md

 # hello-world

 👋 Hi there, my name is Jonas.
 I am enthusiastic, organized and eager-to-learn.
-As a communicative team player I like to take on responsibility in order to tackle different challenges.

 🔍 I’m interested in web development!
 This year I succesfully obtained a micro degree in web technology at Karel de Grote Hogeschool in which I was introduced to the world of HTML, CSS, JavaScript and Node.js (more information down below).